simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-small-business-from-phishing-scams/index.en.md

 ### What should I do if I receive a phishing email?

-If you receive a phishing email, do not click on any links or provide any personal information.
+If you receive a phishing email, don't click on any links or provide any personal information.
 Instead, report the email to your IT department or the organization being impersonated.
 They can take appropriate action to prevent further attacks.

 ### How can I protect my small business from phishing scams?